learnbyexample/practice_python_projects/practice_python_projects.md

 ![User and AI weights example](images/square_tic_tac_toe/user_ai_weights.png)

-Here's some weight calculations for two of the empty cells:
+Here are some weight calculations for two of the empty cells:

 * **User at index 4**
     * As seen from initial weight matrix, there are `5` possible squares from index `4`.